JeiEmDSea/Object-Classification-In-Python-Using-Tensorflow/README.md

 # Protobuf installation and .proto files compilation

 _The Tensorflow Object Detection API uses .proto files.
 These files need to be compiled into .py files in order for the Object Detection API to work properly.
-Google provides a programmed called Protobuf that can compile these files._
+Google provides a program called Protobuf that can compile these files._

 1. Download the latest **win-64** version of **Protobuf** from [this site](https://github.com/protocolbuffers/protobuf/releases).